ocean-ds/ocean-tokens/.github/CONTRIBUTING.md

 ### Commit Message

 We adopted [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
-This improves the readability of the git history and generates automatic changelogs via lerna.
+This improves the readability of the git history and generates automatic changelogs via semantic-release.

 - `yarn cm` will guide you adhering to a commit convention.
 - There's a [vscode extension](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) to help you.